Case Studies - Pipeline Project

 Visual pipeline inspection plus an impromptu marsh-mat clearing at the bridge crossing — two operators, one afternoon.

-fat truck sitting still on grass
+red fat truck sitting still on grass

 FT3 Changed Everything

-Why the FT3 Changed the Access Equation
+Why the FT3 Changed the Access Equation: Pipeline Inspected, Canal Cleared, Access Simplified

 The inspection team was already working in the area with the FT3 Pickup on other projects when the request came: could they extend their scope to check the nearly-forgotten pipeline?
 Because the FT3 was in close proximity and offered amphibious capability, the answer was immediate: yes, without additional equipment or mobilization.